ANDROHKA/rpam-mod-for-vcod/README.md

 ### v2.2 (Actual Development Process)
 - Add more objects from rPAM mp_railyard Overhauls script `mp_railyard_x` `v3`
    - `ruins roof`, filling a missing texture and a pixel-spot with bricks
+   - <a href="github_images/railyard_axis_roof1.png"><img src="github_images/railyard_axis_roof1.png"/> </a>
    - `ruins roof`, added `woodgib_medium` to the lower roow section, and one to the top
+   - <a href="github_images/railyard_axis_roof3.png"><img src="github_images/railyard_axis_roof3.png"/> </a>
    - added some tree's, sandbags and trucks
-   - <a href="github_images/railyard_axis_roof1.png"><img src="github_images/railyard_axis_roof1.png"/> </a>
-   - <a href="github_images/railyard_axis_roof3.png"><img src="github_images/railyard_axis_roof3.png"/> </a>

 - Create a servermod files to adapt for compativility to other mods
 - Overhaul .pk3 file name structure
 - Creat this readme.md with hope it helps structuring

 ### v2.1 (Latest)
-- Moved object `bigwoodgib` on map `mp_railyard_x` at position `ruins roof` to blend inside the given structure
+- Moved object `bigwoodgib` on map `mp_railyard_x` at position `ruins roof` to blend in the given structure
 - <a href="github_images/railyard_axis_roof3.png"><img src="github_images/railyard_axis_roof2.png"/> </a>
+- show rock and ruins stairs patched by curiousfox
 - <a href="github_images/railyard_axis_roof3.png"><img src="github_images/railyard_ruins.png"/> </a>
+- show tanks patched by curiousfox
 - <a href="github_images/railyard_axis_roof3.png"><img src="github_images/railyard_tanks.png"/> </a>

 ### v2.0